ml4ai/delphi/docs/grfn_spec.md

 `<literal_value>` to the target variable.
-The `<literal_value>` has a data type (corresponding to one of our four domain types), and the value itself will be represented generically in a string (the string will be parsed to extract the actual value according to its data type).:
+The `<literal_value>` has a data type (corresponding to one of our four domain types), and the value itself will be represented generically in a string (the string will be parsed to extract the actual value according to its data type).

     <function_assign_body_literal_spec>[attrval] ::=
         "type" : "literal"